 Founded in 1954, the Renaissance Society of America promotes the study of the period 1300–1650.
 The RSA brings together scholars from many backgrounds in a wide variety of disciplines from North America and around the world.
-RSA's nearly 4,000 members include those at universities and colleges as professors, instructors, and graduate students; at museums, libraries, and other cultural institutions; independent scholars; and many others interested in Renaissance studies.
+RSA's over 4,000 members include those at universities and colleges as professors, instructors, and graduate students; at museums, libraries, and other cultural institutions; independent scholars; and many others interested in Renaissance studies.

 RSA supports scholarship in a number of ways:

 - The annual meeting, held in the spring, features over 400 sessions in which scholars present and discuss their work.

 - RSA's journal, Renaissance Quarterly, is published by the University of Chicago Press.

 - RSA supports the publication of scholarly books through its series with Brill.